losrobbos/java-spring-boot-api/README.md

 Now how to load that file instead of application.properties?

-In order that Spring Boot loads the given file on startup, you have to launch the app launch with a profile, e.g. "local".
+In order that Spring Boot loads the given file on startup, you need to launch the app with a so called "profile".

 "Profile" is the term Spring Boot uses for "Environment".
 So don't get confused here ;)